Last updated on June 20th, 2023 at 03:49 pm

 Some of the links in this post may be affiliate links.
 If you buy something after clicking one of these links, I may earn a small commission.
 This does not cost you anything extra and helps support this blog.

 The Sevier River Ranch sits on 280 acres overlooking a valley with the Sevier River winding below, and the small town of Hatch in the distance.
 Guests share the property with about 100 head of cattle.
 During our first visit, several of those hung out in the large grassy area near the main buildings.
-During our second visit, they had been moved out into a different section of the ranch for grazing.
+During our other visits, they had been moved out into a different section of the ranch for grazing.

 The largest rental unit at the Sevier River Ranch is the 3-bedroom, 2 bathroom main house with a large enclosed deck off the back and a large outdoor deck on the side.